dacapoday/SimpleHTTPwithFileUpload/README.md

-# Simple HTTP Server With Upload.
+# Simple HTTP Server With Upload Files.
 Modified from the standard library `http.server`. so only support Python3.

 Similar to the `http.server`,